New York, Susquehanna and Western Railway: 1988-1995 expansion

-In 1988, the Norfolk Southern Railway (NS) partnered with Hanjin to operate intermodal trains between North Bergen, New Jersey, and Chicago, and they subcontracted the NYS&W and the D&H to haul the trains between North Bergen and Buffalo, New York.
-In June that same year, the Delaware and Hudson was filed for bankruptcy by their parent company, Guilford Transportation Industries, and they disbanded the D&H, following two labor strikes.
+In 1988, the Norfolk Southern Railway (NS) partnered with Hanjin to operate intermodal trains between North Bergen, New Jersey and Chicago, subcontracting the NYS&W and the D&H to haul the trains between North Bergen and Buffalo, New York.
+In June that same year, the Delaware and Hudson filed for bankruptcy via their parent company, Guilford Transportation Industries.
+They disbanded the D&H following two labor strikes.
 To preserve their intermodal partnership, Rich convinced the bankruptcy court to appoint the NYS&W to take over the D&H and their operations.

 CSX gave the NYS&W some financial support to operate the D&H by underwriting their financial losses and leasing a fleet of GE Dash 8-40Bs.
 The NYS&W also gained access to the D&H's trackage rights over Conrail from Binghamton to Buffalo.
-In 1991, the bankruptcy court began accepting bids to purchase the D&H, and DO made an offer, but they lost to the Canadian Pacific Railway (CPR).
+In 1991, the bankruptcy court began accepting bids to purchase the D&H, and DO made an offer, losing out to the Canadian Pacific Railway (CPR).
 CPR succeeded the D&H in the NYS&W's intermodal partnership.

 RDC No. M-5 operates for the NYS&W's OnTrack shuttle commuter service in Syracuse, February 3, 1996.
 No. M-5 resides at the Conway Scenic Railroad.

 In 1992, the NYS&W installed various freight transloading facilities for their industrial customers in New Jersey, to diversify their freight operations.
 From 1992 to 1994, the NYS&W operated their intermodal trains at a $4.1 million loss, since the intermodal-shipping industry was affected by the early 1990s recession.